Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening showcases a modern, eco-friendly website designed to highlight its sustainable gardening and maintenance services through clear messaging, vibrant visuals, and an intuitive user experience.
+Bee Friendly Gardening presents a modern, eco-conscious website designed to showcase its sustainable gardening and maintenance services with clear messaging, engaging visuals, and an intuitive user experience.
 ### ✨ Core Features
 A fully responsive, high-performance WordPress website that delivers a seamless experience across all devices.